mcchilds01/facebook_archive_scrape/README.md

 # facebook_archive_scrape
-A simple exploratory scrape of my interactions with ads on Facebook using my archive files
+An exploratory scrape of my interactions with ads on Facebook using my archive files